 Also called multi-shot or double-injection molding, two-shot injection molding is an over-molding process that adheres additional material—like thermoplastic elastomer (TPE)—to plastic substrates to improve the appearance, grip, handling, environmental resistance, or impact resistance of injection molded components.
 Two-shot injection molding is typically performed by multi-barrel injection molding machines, which add extra material shortly after forming the substrate to create strong bonds between the materials.

 At Fabrik Molded Plastics, Inc., we offer custom two-shot plastic injection molding capabilities.
 Other service offerings include precision plastic injection molding, insert molding, CT scanning, scientific plastic injection molding, automotive lighting, tooling transfers, and custom automation services.

 What Is Two-Shot Injection Molding?

 Two-shot plastic injection molding is an injection molding process used to create multilayer, multicolor, or multi-material parts in a single process.
-This process is sometimes referred to as 2K, multilayer, or multi-shot injection molding.
+This process is also sometimes referred to as two shot injection molding, 2-shot molding, 2K, multilayer, multi-shot injection molding, or multishot molding.
 Multi-shot manufactured products eliminate steps in the manufacturing process while creating a more cost-effective, enhanced finished product.